kubernetes/autoscaler/cluster-autoscaler/proposals/plugable-provider-grpc.md

 ### PricingPodPrice

 PodPrice handles an operation that returns a theoretical minimum price of running a pod for a given period of time on a perfectly matching machine.
+PricingPodPrice is an optional operation that is not implemented by all the providers.

 ```protobuf
 message PricingPodPriceRequest {